 AZURE_TOKEN: ${{ secrets.AZURE_TOKEN }}

-With this set up, each release happens automatically on each tag push.
+With this setup, each release happens automatically on each tag push.

 git tag -a v1.0.0 -m "v1.0.0" && git push origin v1.0.0